Contact Us

 Can I donate to SPG's DAF?

 No. The SPG Structural Generosity Fund is strictly set up for our firm’s revenue.
 However, that doesn’t mean you can’t support the same causes we do!
 If you want to give to the nonprofits we support, you would simply make your contribution directly to them (usually through their website).
-Making a personal donation is actually much easier and requires far less headache than donating as a wealth management business.

 Do clients get a tax deduction?

 This is very different from the usual industry model.
 We don’t ask or expect our clients to donate.
 We give at the business level instead.
-If you’re looking for personal tax deductions, you can absolutely still make your own separate charitable gifts.
+If you’re looking for personal tax deductions, you can still make your own separate charitable gifts.
 We’re not here to replace your philanthropy, we’re here to amplify it.

 Does SPG take a tax deduction?